 - Lying about suspicious behavior or when caught and using lies to minimize the importance of bad behavior and choices.

 What are the treatment options available?

-It is important to remember that much like any addiction it is a chronic disease that had no cure, but it can be well managed.
-Denial is the first to step needed to take to accept that there is a problem that needs to be addressed before seeking more help.
+It is important to remember that much like any addiction it is a chronic disease that has no cure, but it can be well managed.
+Denial is the first step needed to take to accept that there is a problem that needs to be addressed before seeking more help.

 For more information about seeking help dealing with mental health or addiction health, or simply contacting our clinic to learn more or ask questions, Embracia Health.